Import messy inputs

 Prices are shown for the US App Store based on the current StoreKit configuration.
 App Store pricing, taxes, trial eligibility, and regional availability may vary by country.

-NaviBatch helps iPhone delivery drivers import delivery addresses, review the address list, group the route, and send reviewed groups to Apple Maps or Google Maps.
+NaviBatch helps iPhone delivery drivers import and review delivery addresses, choose route-wide or loading-aware group optimization, and send reviewed groups to Apple Maps in one push.

-No. NaviBatch prepares and reviews delivery addresses before navigation, then hands the selected route group to Apple Maps or Google Maps.
+No. NaviBatch prepares and reviews delivery addresses before navigation, then hands the selected route group to the navigation app.

 Yes.
 NaviBatch supports address import from screenshots, long images, videos, files, pasted text, and manual entry.